Chris Eves | 27/06/2017 | London, UK

 24. WTK Holdings Bhd

-The first set of assessments for timber, pulp and paper companies will be published in November 2017.
+The first set of assessments for timber and pulp companies will be published in November 2017.

-For more information and a full list of indicators and company details, please visit the assessment page for timber, pulp and paper companies.
+For more information and a full list of indicators and company details, please visit the assessment page for timber and pulp companies.